-What is a CCB License in Oregon?
+What Is a CCB License in Oregon?

 What is a CCB license in Oregon?